 Often used for their scent, essential oils are packed full of therapeutic properties.
-Lemon (Citrus limon) and Chamomile (Matricaria recutita) essential oils in this recipe are both anti-inflammatory (Harmon, 2017).
-I highly recommend using chamomile to improve eczema and dry lips.
-You can use either the roman or german variety in lip balm.
-If you are looking for quality essential oils from a brand you can trust, I highly recommend Aura Cacia.
+Lemon (Citrus limon) and Chamomile (Matricaria recutita) essential oils in this recipe are both wonderful for skincare!.
+I highly recommend using chamomile to improve dry skin and lips.
+You can use either the roman or german variety in lip balm

 Take it from the skincare experts at Hello Glow, “There are some ingredients that you almost can’t go wrong within DIY skincare.
 And honey is definitely at the top of the list.”
 It’s a natural humectant that draws in moisture, antibacterial, and full of antioxidants!
 Use it in a lip balm to moisturize, soften and soothe dry lips.

 Believed to have antimicrobial benefits when used internally and externally (Mercola, 2016) coconut oil has intense moisturizing benefits for the skin.
 It is a saturated fat that melts and absorbs into the skin rapidly.
-All of which make it great for lip balm!
+All of which makes it great for lip balm!
 Learn more about carrier oils with the Oils By Skin Type Chart in the Resource Library.